-Mary Morrell is associate editor presenter for RENEW International in Plainfield, New Jersey, is an author, syndicated columnist, and freelance writer.
+Mary Morrell, associate editor presenter for RENEW International in Plainfield, New Jersey, is an author, syndicated columnist, and freelance writer.
 She is also a trained hospice volunteer and bereavement facilitator.

 Pat Morrison writes from Ohio.
 A vowed laywoman in the Carmelite tradition, she is a member of the Association of Contemplative Sisters.

-Linus Mundy is the publisher at Abbey Press, a Benedictine publishing firm in St. Meinrad, Indiana.
-He is founder-director of CareNotes publications, and is the author of the books Slow-down Therapy and Prayer-Walking.
+Linus Mundy was the publisher at Abbey Press, a Benedictine publishing firm in St. Meinrad, Indiana.
+He is founder-director of CareNotes publications and author of the books Slow-down Therapy and Prayer-Walking.